An important note about part conditions

 The photos and description are important

-Because the complete story of a part's condition cannot be conveyed in the title, we include detailed photos and condition information for every part.
+Because a complete understanding of condition cannot be conveyed in a product title, we provide detailed photographs and written descriptions whenever practical.

-• NEW: Not previously sold at retail, in same condition as current factory production.
+• NEW: Not previously sold at retail and in the same condition as original new factory production.

-• EXCELLENT: New condition, used but little, no noticeable marring of wood or metal, bluing perfect, (except at muzzle or sharp edges).
+• EXCELLENT: Used very little with no noticeable marring of wood or metal and virtually perfect finish, (except at muzzle or sharp edges).

 • VERY GOOD: In perfect working condition, no appreciable wear on working surfaces, no corrosion or pitting, only minor surface dents or scratches.